lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Defining & Systematizing Elections as 'projects' with Agile and Six Sigma

-## what are various either easily or not-easily measured goals and problems or errors for coordinated decisions?
+## What are various either easily or not-easily measured goals and problems or errors for coordinated decisions?

 ### Why are specific technologies used for voting?

 ### What is different about 'electronic,' 'network,' and data structure technologies? (making them appropriate or inappropriate for voting systems)

 ## Demand Distortion and General Coordinated-Decision (voting) Spaces
+- education
 - learning
 - collapse
 - compassion
-	- product development valley of death, demand distortion, want vs. 'should want', education, learning, non-automatic learning, equilibria, bad-equilibria, etc.
+- product development valley of death, demand distortion, want vs.
+'should want', education, learning, non-automatic learning, equilibria, bad-equilibria, etc.

 ## Defaults and Equilibria
 (2025.01.02)